-The GRE costs $205 in the U.S. This test fee does not include special handling requests such as rescheduling fees – which is $50 extra, and changing the test center – which is $50 extra.
 There are other additional services the individual might have to pay for after giving the test if they require them, such as:

-Most test-takers will also have a fourth component, which will either be an experimental or research set of questions.
-The experimental and research sections are similar in that they are not scored and can consist of either Quantitative or Verbal Reasoning questions.
-However, the research section will always appear at the end of the exam, while the experimental section can appear anywhere.
-The research and experimental questions allow the test creator to conduct research and try out new questions for future exams.
+In addition to these main sections, most test-takers will encounter a fourth component, which may consist of either an experimental or research set of questions.
+The practical and research sections do not contribute to the overall score and can include Quantitative or Verbal Reasoning questions.
+However, there’s a distinction between them: the research section consistently appears at the end of the exam, while the experimental section can appear at any point.

 Note: Along with the three main sections of the GRE, there are two other sections with varied numbers of questions and allotted time to complete them: the Unscored Section and the Unscored Research Section.